-KZ recreational vehicles use numerous different size and model numbers of refrigerators operating on 120- volt AC and propane.
+KZ recreational vehicles use numerous different size and model numbers of refrigerators operating on 120- volt AC, Propane, and 12 volt DC Compressor.
 Performance of refrigerators depends on various factors, such as, energy, venting, leveling, humidity and atmospheric heat temperatures, but not limited to these.
-All refrigerators are designed with absorption type of cooling units requiring careful leveling and venting conditions.
+All refrigerators are designed with absorption type and compressor type of cooling units requiring careful leveling and venting conditions.